Rajendra K. Pachauri

 Rajendra Kumar Pachauri (20 August 1940 – 13 February 2020) was the chairman of the Intergovernmental Panel on Climate Change (IPCC) from 2002 to 2015, during the fourth and fifth assessment cycles.
 Under his leadership the IPCC was awarded the Nobel Peace Prize in 2007 and delivered the Fifth Assessment Report, the scientific foundation of the Paris Agreement.
 He held the post from 2002 until his resignation in February 2015 after facing multiple allegations of sexual harassment.
 In March 2022, he was exonerated of the sexual harassment allegations (The Court of Additional Sessions Judge in Saket Court).
 He was succeeded by Hoesung Lee.
 Pachauri assumed his responsibilities as the chief executive of The Energy and Resources Institute in 1981 and led the institute for more than three decades and demitted office as executive vice chairman of TERI in 2016.
 Pachauri, universally known as Patchy, was an internationally recognized voice on environmental and policy issues, and his leadership of the IPCC contributed to the issue of human-caused climate change becoming recognized as a matter of vital global concern.

 Background

 Pachauri was born in Nainital, India.
 He was educated at La Martiniere College in Lucknow and at the Indian Railways Institute of Mechanical and Electrical Engineering in Jamalpur, Bihar.
-He belonged to the Special Class Railway Apprentices, 1958 Batch, an elite scheme which heralded the beginning of mechanical engineering education in India.
+He belonged to the Special Class Railway Apprentices, 1958 Batch.
 He began his career with the Indian Railways at the Diesel Locomotive Works in Varanasi.
 He was admitted to North Carolina State University in Raleigh, United States, where he obtained an MS in Industrial Engineering in 1972, and a PhD with co-majors in Industrial Engineering and Economics in 1974.
 His doctoral thesis was titled A dynamic model for forecasting of electrical energy demand in a specific region located in North and South Carolina.
 He was a strict vegetarian, largely because of "the environmental and climate change implications."